 This article is mostly for people that already know what the Forex market is and at least know the basic concepts.
 If you have no clue about what this market is or you have never heard about it, I will give you a very brief explanation bellow.

 Forex is the acronym for Foreign Exchange Market.
 This is the biggest and most liquid market of the entire world today.
-One to three trillion dollars exchange hands at Forex every day.
+7 trillion dollars exchange hands at Forex every day.
 That's a huge amount of money.
 No stock market exchange of any country come close to this.

 This market is huge.
 It is a sea of money full of sharks and dangerous waters, but it is also the only market where you at least hypothetically can make $1,000,000 in two weeks starting with only $1,000.

 I say hypothetically because what happens often is that people blindly gamble their money at Forex without knowing anything about it and they lose their shirt.
 That's why I say to you: be careful!
 This market is profitable, but you need to learn the basics well, do your homework and demo trade a lot.

 Just remember that 95% of traders lose money, 5% make it and less than 1% become rich at Forex.
 The nice thing about this market is that you can make money without creating any product or service, selling anything, nor advertising.
 You just trade some cash and get paid depending on your knowledge and expertise.